Copper Fire

 The Result

-The payoff was significant.
-JJ Team Homes earned recognition as a top 1.5% realtor in the country in 2023 — backed by a brand, a website, and a digital presence finally built to match the business they had always been.
+The payoff was significant: JJ Team Homes earned recognition as a top 1.5% realtor in the country in 2023, backed by a brand, a website, and a digital presence finally built to match the business they’d always been.

 “Michelle has been instrumental in helping us grow our business and expand our reach.
 Her assistance in SEO, branding, and consistent messaging has been so helpful — allowing us to focus on our core business of real estate.
 Michelle is simply the best!” — Jaime Lynn Jones and Julie Cassel, Founders, JJ Team Homes